thomasteplick/geometricclassification/README.md

 at http://127.0.0.1:8080/geometricclassification.
 Geometric Classification classifies the internal structure of 3D geometric objects such as ellipsoids, parabloids, cubes, boxes, planes, lemniscates, cardiods, four-leaf rose, or cones.
-It slices thegeometric objects along axial planes in the Cartesian coordinate system.
+It slices the geometric objects along axial planes in the Cartesian coordinate system.
 The object can be solids as well as surfaces.
 It gives an overview of the planes in i, j, k axes along with the option of zooming in on a particular axial plane.
 It is possible to select and view particular planes in the geometric object with different step sizes.